Jpowwer/first-responsive-repository/README.md

 # first-responsive-repository
 Hello I'm Joshua, this is one of my first Github repositories.
 If you see this it's because I'm learning Git & Github.
+I still have a long path of learning ahead and am eager to continue learning and developing my knowledge and skill.

-I've completed Juno college's Web Development & JavaScript courses and hope to pursue the Bootcamp.
+I've completed Juno college's Web Development & JavaScript courses and hope to pursue their Bootcamp.